masataka123/blog3_e/index.md

 A Japanese version is here.→[日本語版](https://masataka123.github.io/blog3/)

 ## **Schedule**
+- From 1st, April, 2022, I am an assistant professor in Department of Mathematics, Graduate School of Science, Osaka University.
+[Link](http://www.math.sci.osaka-u.ac.jp/eng/staff.html)
 - On 20th -- 24th June, 2022,  I will talk in [Workshop on Complex Analysis and Geometry](https://grauert-tubes-2022.esaga.net).

 ## **Home**
-- I'm Masataka Iwai, an assistant professor in Research Alliance Center for Mathematical Sciences, Tohoku University (RACMaS).
-[Link](http://www.racmas.tohoku.ac.jp/organization.php)
+- I'm Masataka Iwai, an assistant professor in Department of Mathematics, Graduate School of Science, Osaka University.
+[Link](http://www.math.sci.osaka-u.ac.jp/eng/staff.html)
-- I'm majoring in complex algebraic geometry and several complex analysis.
+- I'm majoring in complex geometry, algebraic geometry, and several complex analysis.
 - I'm interested in these topics:
 1. Structure of morphisms between projective manifolds.
 I studied relative anti-canonical divisors and relative versions of Fujita's conjecture.
 2. Structure of projective manifolds whose tangent bundles are "positive" (such as ample, nef, big, pseudo-effective).
 Recently, I studied the structure of log smooth pairs whose logarithmic tangent bundles are "positive".